'We want artists still performing' - Taoiseach would like to see venues staying open

 The Taoiseach has said he would like to see theatres and gig venues staying open, despite fresh Covid-19 restrictions.

-Nightclubs will close and there will be a maximum of 50% capacity at entertainment, cultural, community and sporting events.
+Nightclubs will close and there will be a maximum of 50 per cent capacity at entertainment, cultural, community and sporting events.

 “We want theatres to be kept open, we want artists still performing and I believe the nature of targeted supports should be such that we can enable concerts like this to take place and also that they should be viable for participants.”